 The Ewerts then moved to Whittlesea where Bert became Registrar of Births and Deaths.
 During World War 2 they moved to Ascot Vale.
 Nance died in 1950 and in 1959 Bert retired to Parkdale.
 He died in 1963 at Heidelberg aged 80 and was buried with Nance at Fawkner Cemetery.

-Walter Arthur John Ewert (1885-1965) was born at Tamleugh near Violet Town in December 1885 and educated at Tamleugh State School.
+Walter Arthur John Ewert (1886-1965) was born at Tamleugh near Violet Town on 28 December 1886 and educated at Tamleugh State School.
 He was 29 and employed as a cable tram gripman when he enlisted in Melbourne on 14 July 1915.
 He gave his address as Brighton and religion as Presbyterian.
 Arthur, as he was known, married Maud Wilson in 1915 and his brother Bert married Maud’s sister Nance in 1916.

 Arthur was allocated to the 11th Reinforcements, 24th Battalion, Private No. 438 at Seymour.
 However, a knee injury ended Arthur’s army career and he did not serve overseas.
 In February 1915, prior to enlistment, he had suffered a locked knee while gardening.
 His knee soon recovered and he had no further trouble until August 1915 when he tripped at Seymour and the knee locked up again.
 Despite an operation in September 1915, then further treatment and rest at Broadmeadows, Ascot Vale and Macleod, he was discharged on 24 June 1916 as medically unfit for military service, because of ‘Internal derangement of left knee’.